Warp Records: Death of Mitchell and Warp Films

 Chris Morris (pictured in 2010) directed the first Warp Films release, My Wrongs 8245–8249 & 117 (2002).

 Mitchell died from cancer on 8 October 2001, at the age of 38, leaving Beckett as the head of Warp.
 Beckett likened him to a brother and said his death made him realise how important it was to "put love and creativity out into the world".
 Passamonte said: "Between them Rob and Steve were responsible for signing and managing the label's artists.
 Without being emotional about it, when Rob died that changed.
 Ultimately, the sound of Warp up until Rob's death was the sound of two people's music taste."

 In 2001, Warp established a film production company, Warp Films.
-It initially produced and released short films by Chris Cunningham, who had created music videos for Warp artists such as Aphex Twin, and Chris Morris.
+It initially produced and released short films by Chris Cunningham, who had created music videos for Warp artists such as Aphex Twin, and by Chris Morris.
 According to Beckett, Warp found that some music video directors they were working with, such as Cunningham, had similar personalities to the musicians, "pushing the boundaries" of their medium.
 Additionally, new technology was making it cheaper to create films.
 The first Warp Films release, Morris's My Wrongs 8245–8249 & 117, won the 2003 Bafta for best short film.

 In 2004, Warp released its first feature film, Dead Man's Shoes, directed by Shane Meadows, which was nominated for a Bafta.
 Meadows's next film, This Is England (2007), won the Bafta for Best British Film.
 In 2022, The Independent described This Is England as Warp Films' "crowning glory to date: as visceral as any early Warp record, but with the bleeding humanity its best artists have found in their maturity".
 In 2009, The Independent wrote that Warp Films had "quickly become the UK's most consistent and challenging indie production company".
 In 2006, Warp launched Warp X to seek new talent in film, with funding by the UK Film Council and FilmFour.